 Drew was always attracted to lights.
 I think that because he couldn't hear he had a heightened sense of sight.
 So, if we were having problems getting him to look at us and interact with us because of the lights we would either move him or turn it off to get his attention.

 Cause and effect toys are great for stimulating interaction as your baby gets a little older.
 Anything that rewards the baby for an action.
 Anything with a cause and effect.
 This helps a baby understand what will happen with conversation - you say something, I respond.
-Some of our favorite cause and effect toys are a spin top, busy ball popper and busy gears toy.
+Some of our favorite cause and effect toys are a spin top

 I actually think that it is quite amazing how well deaf and hearing impaired babies do at interacting with their environment, at least in my (limited) experience.
 My guess is that as a child gets older this interaction would die out.
 All the more reason for early intervention and appropriate amplification.